-The Transfer Agent will maintain all shareholder accounts and furnish information needed by shareholders for personal and tax records.
-The Transfer Agent will hold shares in the account of the shareholders in non-certificated form in the name of the participant, and each shareholder's proxy, if any, will include those shares purchased pursuant to the Distribution Reinvestment Program.
+The Transfer Agent will maintain all shareholder accounts and furnish written confirmations of all transactions in the accounts, including information needed by shareholders for personal and tax records.
+The Transfer Agent will hold shares in the account of the shareholders in non-certificated form in the name of the participant, and each shareholder's proxy, if any, will include those shares purchased pursuant to the distribution reinvestment policy.
 Each participant, nevertheless, has the right to request certificates for whole and fractional shares owned.
 We will issue certificates in our sole discretion.

-In the case of shareholders, such as banks, brokers or nominees, that hold shares for others who are beneficial owners participating under the Distribution Reinvestment Program, the Transfer Agent will administer the Distribution Reinvestment Program on the basis of the number of shares certified from time to time by the record shareholder as representing the total amount of shares registered in the shareholder's name and held for the account of beneficial owners participating under the Distribution Reinvestment Program.
-Investors who participate in the Distribution Reinvestment Program and who hold shares through banks, brokers or nominees, may not be able to transfer their shares to another brokerage account and continue to participate in the Distribution Reinvestment Program.
+In the case of shareholders, such as banks, brokers or nominees, that hold shares for others who are beneficial owners participating under the distribution reinvestment policy, the Transfer Agent will administer the distribution reinvestment policy on the basis of the number of shares certified from time to time by the record shareholder as representing the total amount of shares registered in the shareholder's name and held for the account of beneficial owners participating under the distribution reinvestment policy.

-Neither the Transfer Agent nor the Fund shall have any responsibility or liability beyond the exercise of ordinary care for any action taken or omitted pursuant to the Distribution Reinvestment Program, nor shall they have any duties, responsibilities or liabilities except as expressly set forth herein.
-Neither shall they be liable under the Distribution Reinvestment Program for any act done in good faith or for any good faith omissions to act, including, without limitation, failure to terminate a participant's account prior to receipt of written notice of his or her death or with respect to prices at which shares are purchased or sold for the participants account and the terms on which such purchases and sales are made, subject to applicable provisions of the federal securities laws.
+Neither the Transfer Agent nor the Fund shall have any responsibility or liability beyond the exercise of ordinary care for any action taken or omitted pursuant to the distribution reinvestment policy, nor shall they have any duties, responsibilities or liabilities except as expressly set forth herein.
+Neither shall they be liable under the distribution reinvestment policy for any act done in good faith or for any good faith omissions to act, including, without limitation, failure to terminate a participant's account prior to receipt of written notice of his or her death or with respect to prices at which shares are purchased or sold for the participants account and the terms on which such purchases and sales are made, subject to applicable provisions of the federal securities laws.